AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 The SQL Report Builder allows you to query and iterate on those queries at any given time.
 This is useful when you need to modify a query without having to wait for an update cycle to finish before realizing a column or report you created needs updating.

-Before a query is executed, [Magento BI estimates its cost](https://support.magento.com/hc/en-us/articles/360016730391).
+Before a query is executed, [MBI estimates its cost](https://support.magento.com/hc/en-us/articles/360016730391).
 Cost takes into consideration the length of time and number of resources required to execute a query.
-If that cost is deemed to be too high or if the number of returned rows exceeds our limits, the query won’t run.
-We put together a list of recommendations for querying your data warehouse, which will ensure you’re writing the most streamlined queries possible.
+If that cost is deemed to be too high or if the number of returned rows exceeds our limits, the query will not run.
+We put together a list of recommendations for querying your data warehouse, which will ensure you're writing the most streamlined queries possible.

 ## Using SELECT * or Selecting All Columns

-Selecting all columns doesn’t make for a timely, easily executed query.
+Selecting all columns does not make for a timely, easily executed query.
 Queries that use SELECT * can take quite a bit of time to run, especially if your table has a large number of columns.

-For this reason, Magento recommends you avoid using SELECT * wherever possible and only include the columns you need:
+For this reason, we recommends you avoid using SELECT * wherever possible and only include the columns you need:

 | **Instead of this...** | **Try this!** |
 | ![](../assets/Select_all_1.png) | ![](../assets/Select_all_2.png) |